 - Sustainability, societal perspective and system analysis

 Accelerating activities (commercialization, dissemination of knowledge and collaboration) aim to accelerate the implementation of project results and to create collaboration between actors for a sustainable transition.

-The program starts on 2021-03-11, ends no earlier than 2025-12-31 and the budget framework for the period is SEK 320 million.
+The program started in March 2021and ends no earlier than the 31 December 2025.
+The budget framework for the period is SEK 320 million.
 The work within the program is followed up with the help of goals and is continuously updated in connection with the program’s ongoing evaluations and follow-ups that reflect the content of the Swedish Energy Agency’s strategies for the areas concerned.

 Our five goals